citrix/workspace-linux-oem-guide/docs/customize.md

 #### Troubleshoot your Flash plug-in

 You can collect trace logs to help debug your Flash plug-in.
-Run the following command and then test the feature using Citrix Receiver:
+Run the following command and then test the feature using Citrix Workspace app:

 ```
 cat > $HOME/HDXFlash.ini <<EOM [Tracing]